tonusp/NaNo2016/A_Book_of_Changes.md

 Joseph smiled grimly at the thought of the verbose old philosopher learning the terse communication style of the e-connected world of text messaging.
 He drained his cup, pocketed his two phones,shouldered his pack, and left the cafe.

 So.
 Where was he going now?
 The way lies eastwards, Hildegard had said.
-The theme for the way was something to do with their shared history, with all that they had really wanted and worked for all their lives.
-Joseph walked the streets of Aachen, all that he knew was that he was heading towards the eastern suburbs.
+The theme for the way, as far as Joseph could make it out, was something to do with their shared history, with all that they had really wanted and worked for all their lives.
+Joseph walked the streets of Aachen; all that he knew was that he was heading towards the eastern suburbs.
 Where was he going after that?

 It was as he was standing on the inner ring road, waiting to brave the constant flow of traffic and set off down Adalbertsteinweg, that he suddenly thought, I don't have to walk!
 No doubt Herr Doktor Leibniz, if it *is* he steering, has forgotten about railways.
 And he turned right, making for the Hauptbahnhof.